Element patterns provide a generic way to specify conditions on objects.

 XmlPatternsand acts as a wrapper to provide further patterns for DOM-API.

 A good starting point for element patterns is the Custom Language Support Tutorial.
 They are used in the completion and reference contributor section of the tutorial.
 However, the IntelliJ Platform source code provides many more examples of element patterns for built-in languages like JSON, XML, Groovy, Markdown, and so on.
 Checking the references in the table above or searching for usages of the high-level pattern classes will provide a comprehensive list that shows how element patterns are used in production code.

-For instance, an example can be found in
+For instance, an example can be found in the JavaFX plugin

 As shown in the code above, element patterns can be stacked and combined to create more complex conditions.